fish-shell/fish-shell/sphinx_doc_src/index.rst

 Exporting variables
 -------------------

-Variables in fish can be exported.
-This means the variable will be inherited by any commands started by fish.
-It is convention that exported variables are in uppercase and unexported variables are in lowercase.
+Variables in fish can be "exported", so they will be inherited by any commands started by fish.

 Variables can be explicitly set to be exported with the ``-x`` or ``--export`` switch, or not exported with the ``-u`` or ``--unexport`` switch.
-The exporting rules when creating or updating a variable are identical to the scoping rules for variables:
+The exporting rules when setting a variable are identical to the scoping rules for variables:

--# If a variable is explicitly set to either be exported or not exported, that setting will be honored.
+- If a variable is explicitly set to either be exported or not exported, that setting will be honored.

--# If a variable is not explicitly set to be exported or not exported, but has been previously defined, the previous exporting rule for the variable is kept.
+- If a variable is not explicitly set to be exported or not exported, but has been previously defined, the previous exporting rule for the variable is kept.

--# If a variable is not explicitly set to be either exported or not exported and has never before been defined, the variable will not be exported.
+- Otherwise, the variable will not be exported.

--# If a variable has local scope and is exported, any function called receives a _copy_ of it, so any changes it makes to the variable disappear once the function returns.
+- If a variable has local scope and is exported, any function called receives a _copy_ of it, so any changes it makes to the variable disappear once the function returns.

--# If a variable has global scope, it is accessible read-write to functions whether it is exported or not.
+- Global variables are accessible to functions whether they are exported or not.

+As a naming convention, exported variables are in uppercase and unexported variables are in lowercase.

 .. _variables-lists: